TiagoMA90/connect/README.md

 ## Comments
 - Users (if authenticated) can write Comments on Posts.
 This functionality encourages users to give feedback on posts.
 Comments, like Posts, can also be Edited or Deleted, by following the same pattern in Posts.
-- From the Post page, users ought to click on the Dialogue icon to access the list of Comment, from there write a comment in the form, from the Comment section and hit submit.
-If no characters have been written and the submit button pushed, a warning message will be displayed
+- From the Post page, users ought to click on the Dialogue icon to access the list of Comments.
+From there a comment can be written via the input form, from the Comment section and hit submit.
+If no characters have been written and the submit button pushed, a warning message will be displayed.
+- If successfully submitted, a confirmation message is shown, while the form goes hidden, preventing users from spamming.

 <img src="readme/img/Comments.png" alt="Comments">